IntersectMBO/plutus/plutus-conformance/README.md

 #### "evaluation failure"

-If evaluation fails with an error, the expected output will show "evaluation error".
+If evaluation fails with an error, the expected output will show "evaluation failure".

 #### An untyped plutus core program